andre-st/goodreads-toolbox/README.md

 ## [likeminded.pl](likeminded.md)

 Prints Goodreads members who are interested in the same books as you.
-It's a poor man's solution to the "Finding people based on the books they've read" feature request in the Goodreads forums.
+It's a naive solution to the "Finding people based on the books they've read" feature request in the Goodreads forums.
 [Learn more](likeminded.md)